mttgll/ALE/README.md

 * Screenshots, video recording, and manually copying chat logs in-game are all alternative options to use in addition to ALE for backing up chat logs.

+* ALE supports keyboard shortcuts for efficiency: `Enter` to add a name, `Delete` to remove a name, `->` to move a saved name to the name filters list, and `<-` to move a name in the name filters list to the saved names list.

 ## Usage

 1. Check or uncheck which channels to include or exclude.